miketaormina/psf/README.md

 # psf
- quantify point spread functions in 3D
+ A function for quantifying point spread functions in 3D.
+Based on Nick Sofroniew's [code](https://github.com/sofroniewn/psf/).